Philosophy of self

-The philosophy of self is the study of wisdom as self at a conceptual level.
-Many different ideas on what constitutes self have been proposed, including the self being an activity, the self being independent of the senses, the bundle theory of the self, the self as a narrative center of gravity, and the self as a syntactic construct rather than an entity.
+Philosophy of self examines the idea of the self at a conceptual level.
+Many different ideas on what constitutes self have been proposed, including the self being an activity, the self being independent of the senses, the bundle theory of the self, the self as a narrative center of gravity, and the self as a linguistic or social construct rather than a physical entity.
 The self (or its non-existence) is also an important concept in Eastern philosophy, including Buddhist philosophy.

 Definitions of the self

 Most philosophical definitions of self—per Descartes, Locke, Hume, and William James—are expressed in the first person.
 A third person definition does not refer to specific mental qualia but instead strives for objectivity and operationalism.

 To another person, the way an individual behaves and speaks reflects their true inner self and can be used to gain insight into who they really are.
 Therefore, the intentions of another individual can only be inferred from something that emanates from that individual.
 The particular characteristics of the self determine its identity.